The New2Neuropsychology (N2N) Mission

 Pronouns: she/her

-In her free time, Dr. Schmitt enjoys playing with her dog (“Boomer”), hanging out at coffeeshops, crafting, dancing, reading, and getting together with friends and family.
+In her free time, Taylor enjoys hanging out at coffeeshops, crafting, dancing, reading, and getting together with friends and family.
+She also loves spending time with her pets, including her beagle (“Boomer”) and albino corn snake (“Alfredo”).

 Administrative Team